-103. Economic History (United States)
+103.ECONOMIC HISTORY (United States)

 A review of the economic development of this country from the time of colonization to the present day.
 Special emphasis is placed on the development of the transportation system, the history of the tariff question, the development of unionism, the history of the banks, and the development of government regulation in our economic system.
-Not offered in 1952-53.

-104. Economic Geography
+104. ECONOMIC GEOGRAPHY

-A study of the physical factors of the environment and man's relationship to them.
+Three hours A study of the physical factors of the environment and man's relationship to them.
 The subject is approached from the point of view of the various occupations in which man is engaged, and how these occupations are carried on in the world.
-Not offered in 1952-53.